Nanolat/sotopless-octopress/source/tutorials/javascript.markdown

 Create a User
 -------------
 Creating a user is simple.
-Specify the identiy of the user such as e-mail, device-id, or GUID.
+Specify the identity of the user such as e-mail, device-id, or GUID.
 The user_create function creates a user.

 {% codeblock %}
 // Create a user with an e-mail.